microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ![Blob Containers](./media/portal-browser-container.png)

 3. Using the `good_bundles.zip` file downloaded in Step 1:
-    + Determine which container this file should be uploaded to.
+    + Determine which container this file should be uploaded to and proceed with the upload.

 4. Using the `bad_bundles.zip` file downloaded in Step 1:
-    + Determine which container this file should be uploaded to.
+    + Try uploading the file to the same container where you uploaded the `good_bundles.zip`.
+What happens as a result?
+    + Unzip the `bad_bundles.zip` and use a text editor to open the JSON file contained within.
+Look for the key piece of information that is preventing this bundle from being ingested.

-> Refer to the Troubleshooting section below or FHIR Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for more information.
+> Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on common issues in bulk FHIR data ingestion.

-## What does success look like for Challenge-03?

-+ Successfully upload and import data from the file `good_bundles.zip`
-+ Successfully identify the problem in the `bad_bundles.zip` file.
-Use the Troubleshooting tips below to help.
-+ Identify the **most important issue to address in production**

 ## Troubleshooting
-The most common issue is that files are not loaded.
-Use these points to understand where something happened.
+Here are some points for tracking down errors in FHIR data ingestion with FHIR-Bulk Loader.

 Check Container bundlesprocessed and / or bundleserr for your file name.

-_Note: if you used a zip file the names of the bundles within the zip file are exposed, not the zip file itself_
+_Note: If you uploaded a .zip file, the names of the bundles within the .zip file are exposed (not the zip filename itself)._

 ![bundlesprocessed](./media/bundlesprocessed.png)